mroberts1/BOOTSTRA.386/manual/index.md

 # --- 2.
 FONT CONFIGURATION (The Robust Path Method) ---
 # Use the simple font name for the main font path.
-#mainfont: CrimsonText-Regular
+mainfont: CrimsonText-Regular
-#mainfontoptions:
+mainfontoptions:
   # The Path= MUST be on its own line and MUST be unquoted.
-#  - Path=/usr/share/fonts/truetype/google-fonts/SERIF/
+  - Path=/usr/share/fonts/truetype/google-fonts/SERIF/

   # The variants use only the filenames, appended to the Path above.
-#  - BoldFont = CrimsonText-Bold.ttf
+  - BoldFont = CrimsonText-Bold.ttf
-#  - ItalicFont = CrimsonText-Italic.ttf
+  - ItalicFont = CrimsonText-Italic.ttf
-#  - BoldItalicFont = CrimsonText-BoldItalic.ttf
+  - BoldItalicFont = CrimsonText-BoldItalic.ttf

 # --- 3.
 GEOMETRY (5.5" x 8.5" Page Size) ---
 geometry: